obouaziz/FastPseudo/README.md

 We start with a very simple example.
 We first simulate true survival times following the Weibull distribution and a censoring variable giving approximately 21% of censoring.
 We then use the function `pseudoKM` to compute pseudo values for the survival function.
-Plots for for two non-censored pseudo values and two censored pseudo values are displayed.
+Pseudo-value plots for two non-censored observations and two censored observations are displayed.

 ``` r
 require(devtools)